marcopennekamp/old-myx-spec/core.md

 #### TODO

 * Specify variable capturing semantics of *closures*.
-* Inheriting and overloading of elements bound to types.
 * Type Binding: `protected` qualifier?
 * A qualifier that signals the intended overshadowing of an element in a higher scope by a newly declared element (e.g. `hiding`).